FAQs

 -

-Alpha Team K9 Search and Rescue (ATSAR) is a volunteer search and rescue (SAR) dog unit, on call 24 hours a day to assist law enforcement, emergency response, and other official agencies.
+Alpha Team K9 Search and Rescue (ATSAR) is a volunteer search and rescue (SAR) canine organization, on call 24 hours a day to assist law enforcement, emergency responders, and other official agencies in the search for missing persons.

 -